rocketinsights/web-blueprint/CONTRIBUTING.md

-This kit is meant to be a living document that we at Rocket collaborate on.
+This is meant to be a set of living documents that we at Rocket collaborate on.

 If you're a client, and want to see something in here, please submit an issue and we'll address it!